 9) Sharon Koifman, President of Distantjob

 “Like in most remote teams, we are people working from different parts of the world and have different cultures.
 We respect each other religion and beliefs and we try to have a great time together whenever we have a chance.
 So before the Christmas Holiday, all members of our team are gathering online to play Cards Against Humanity.
 It’s a fun game that helps us connect and have a great time.
-This should be a must in each remote company.”
+This should be a must in each remote company like Distantjob.”

-10) Andrew Ehlert & Susan Harris from Rooted Mama Health
+10) Andrew Ehlert & Susan Harris From Rooted Mama Health

 When the time came for the gift exchange we had everyone log online to our video chat and we went around in a circle to open gifts in front of everyone!
-We absolutely loved that we were able to exchange gifts while being remote.
+We loved that we were able to exchange gifts while being remote.
 Our team loved the chance to have a traditional holiday party even though we are a mostly remote team.
 We also decided to give our employees the week of Christmas off with the rule that they must report back after Christmas with one fun thing they did over their break.”

-11) Yours truly, Emily Uebergang, SEO Strategist at Digital Darts
+11) Yours Truly, Emily Uebergang, SEO Strategist at Digital Darts

 “As our digital team has grown, it so happens no one team member works from the same city.
 We’ve had to bypass the previous year’s idea of meeting up for a banquet in-person meal and Escape Room.
-While I had grand plans to create a scavenger hunt we could all participate in from our own home cities and share photos and experiences from, I suddenly realized I was in and over my head (leaving it way too late to organize).
+While I had grand plans to create a scavenger hunt we could all participate in from our home cities and share photos and experiences from, I suddenly realized I was in and over my head (leaving it way too late to organize).
 So this year instead we’re keeping it simple.
 We’ve opted for a live online chat where we’ll share some stories from the year that’s been, cheers over a drink of choice, and share what we’re looking forward to in the New Year.
 Work chat will be banned.
 We’re also holding out for our special bonus gifts in the mail from the boss.
 He doesn’t know this yet, but when he reads this he will.”